Road Conditions and Spending by State: Are Taxpayers Getting Smoother Roads for Their Money?

 KEY FINDINGS

-• Roughly 1 in 10 lane-miles nationwide are in poor condition, but urban drivers feel it more: About 22% of urban roads are rated poor compared with 13% of rural roads.
+• About one in 10 lane-miles nationwide is in poor condition, but the share is higher in urban areas: 22% of urban roads are rated poor compared with 13% of rural roads.

-• Rhode Island ranks second-worst for road quality with 36% of lane-miles in poor condition while spending $35,087 per lane mile.
-That's 20th-highest in the nation and well above many smoother states.
+• Rhode Island ranks second-worst for road quality, with 36% of its lane-miles in poor condition.
+The state spends $35,087 per lane mile, ranking 20th-highest nationally.

-• Alaska spends $103,739 per lane mile, nearly 3 times the national average, yet ranks 36th for road quality.
-West Virginia spends the second-most at $81,566 per mile yet ranks 34th, confirming that high spending alone doesn't guarantee better pavement.
+• Alaska spends $103,739 per lane mile, nearly three times the national average, yet ranks 36th for road quality.
+West Virginia spends the second-most at $81,566 per mile, yet ranks 34th.

-• Rough roads cost American drivers an estimated $400 a year on average in extra vehicle operating costs, with urban drivers in large metros paying up to $750 annually, according to transportation research groups.
-AAA reports pothole damage alone cost drivers $26.5 billion in repairs in 2021.
+• Rough roads cost American drivers an estimated $400 a year in extra vehicle operating costs, with urban drivers in large metro areas paying up to $750 a year, according to TRIP, a national transportation research nonprofit.
+AAA reported that pothole damage alone cost drivers $26.5 billion in repairs in 2021.

 States With the Worst and Best Roads

-MoneyGeek created a Road Roughness Index by combining Federal Highway Administration international roughness index (IRI) data across Interstate, arterial and collector roads in rural and urban areas.
+MoneyGeek created a Road Roughness Index by combining Federal Highway Administration international roughness index (IRI) data across Interstates, arterials and collector roads in urban and rural areas.
 Under FHWA standards, roads with IRI under 95 inches per mile are "good," 95 to 170 "acceptable" and above 170 "poor."

 Top 10 States With the Worst Roads